Dave Miller (producer)

 David Leonard Miller (July 4, 1925 – May 24, 1985) was an American record producer and the founder of many budget album record companies.
-Miller is more familiar to some record buyers and collectors as the notorious Leo Muller who produced many Exploito type records.

 Life and career

 Miller was born in Philadelphia, Pennsylvania, to Albert and Olive Miller.
-Following World War II service in the United States Navy along with his brother in-law Ralph Joseph, they started recording weddings direct to disc.
+Following World War II service in the United States Navy along with his brother-in-law Ralph Joseph, they started recording weddings direct to disc.
 After briefly working at the RCA Victor record pressing plant in Camden, New Jersey, where he learned more about recording and manufacturing records, he and his brother Paul formed their first record company with their own savings and those of their father Albert, naming their company Palda Records (a portmanteau of Paul, Albert, and David) in Philadelphia, eventually buying out their father's share.

 Essex Records

-Miller became the founder of Essex Records in Philadelphia, Pennsylvania, in 1951.
+Miller became the founder of Essex Records in Philadelphia, in 1951.
 The label had local popular success, being known mostly for its release of the early records by Bill Haley & His Comets.

 Miller originally changed the name of the group from the "Four Aces of Western Swing" to "Bill Haley and the Saddlemen" then repeated a suggestion that the group change their name to the Comets after Halley's Comet.

 After Haley and the Comets signed to Decca Records, Haley sued Miller for selling the group's earlier records on his Essex label without paying royalties.
 As a result, Miller went bankrupt.